diekhans/ga4gh-schemas/doc/protocol.md

 # GA4GH Wire Protocol Specification
 Version 0.1 [draft]

 This document defines the GA4GH Internet protocol.
+This provides a restartable streaming protocol with both ASCII and binary encoding.

-This document assumes that the GA4GH has switch from Avro to [Protocol Buffers V3](https://developers.google.com/protocol-buffers/docs/proto3).
+It is based on assumption that the GA4GH has switch from Avro to [Protocol Buffers V3](https://developers.google.com/protocol-buffers/docs/proto3).